 Artistic grungy HDR has the wow factor, depending on the type of image and who you show it to (I'll show some examples later).
 Horrid grungy HDR is a sore in the eye and should be avoided at all costs.
 The latter is what we’re going to talk about here.

 In this post, I’m going to show you what makes an HDR image grungy.
-Sometimes, it's difficult to see it yourself because you will always have bias towards your work, like I did in this HDR I did years ago.

 After doing years of grungy HDR and seeing other examples, I've noticed these six features that often appear in every grungy HDR images.